Rathnure GAA: Formation and early years

 The following year, Rathnure were represented again in the county junior hurling final.
 This time however, it was a winning one and proved a historic breakthrough for the club.
-A member of that history making team was Nicky Rackard, a man who was to lead both club and county to historic victories in the ensuing years.
-In the final Rathnure defeated Horeswood by 6–1 to 1–2.
-The winners were never seriously challenged and proved the superior team in every aspect of the game, with Nicky Rackard coming off with two splendid goals to his credit.
+A member of that team was Nicky Rackard, a man who was to lead both club and county to historic victories in the ensuing years.
+In the final, Rathnure defeated Horeswood by 6–1 to 1–2.
+Nicky Rackard scored two goals in the final.